Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 Sneak peek: the 7 principles at work

-What does implementing Privacy by Design look like in the wild?
-Let’s take a look at some of the ways we implemented the 7 principles discussed above when designing our trusted citizen portal, Citizen One.
+What does implementing Privacy by Design look like in the real world?
+Let’s take a look at some of the ways the 7 principles discussed above were applied when designing our trusted citizen portal, Citizen One.

 CitizenOne’s Policy and Consent Management capabilities were built on a foundation of transparent consent management tools, drawing on the concepts and guidelines set forth by the first, third, fifth and sixth principles.